Opposition Figure Navalny 'Poisoned': The Latest News - The Moscow Times

-Russian opposition leader Alexei Navalny is in a coma in a Siberian hospital after being poisoned by a toxic substance in his tea, his spokeswoman said Thursday.
+Russian opposition leader Alexei Navalny is in a coma in a Siberian hospital with suspected poisoning after he became violently ill on a flight to Moscow on Thursday morning.
+His team believes a toxic substance was added to a cup of tea he drank at an airport cafe.

 Here are the latest updates:

+— Doctors are rejecting requests to transfer Navalny to another hospital, the head of Navalny's Anti-Corruption Foundation Ivan Zhdanov said.

+— Navalny's personal doctor, Anastasiya Vasilyeva, said she has asked for official help in obtaining his medical documents and allowing him to be transferred to a leading toxicology center in Europe following the Kremlin's offer of assistance.

-— Doctors are refusing to let Navalny's wife and personal doctor into his hospital room, his spokeswoman tweeted.
+— Doctors are refusing to let Navalny's wife into his hospital room to see him, his spokeswoman Kira Yarmysh tweeted.
+Yulia Navalnaya was allegedly told she needed to show her marriage certificate to prove to the hospital that she's his wife.

+— Navalny's condition has stabilized, the hospital's deputy chief doctor said without specifying whether he's still in a coma.

 — The Kremlin has wished Navalny a speedy recovery and said it would consider any requests to take him out of the country for treatment abroad.